dasnoopy/moslight-themes/README.md

 moslight-themes
 ===============

+Note:

-Themes for GTK2/3 and Gnome shell 3.12
+* Moslight is a theme for GTK2/3 and Gnome shell version 3.12 only...
+* Mosemite is a theme for GTK2/3 and Gnome shell version 3.14 only...

 To install the theme, extract the archive into /usr/share/themes then use Gnome-Tweak-Tool to choose the theme.